plotly/dash-redis-celery-periodic-updates/README.md

 In order to have this setup when deploying your dash app to your Plotly On-Prem server, your `Procfile` has to execute these three processes (`celery worker`, `celery beat` and the dash app)

-In order to run Celery tasks On your Plotly On-Prem server, worker has to be running and linked to your dash app.
-To do this, scale up your app's "worker" processes:
+In order to run Celery tasks On your Plotly On-Prem server, your processes workers have to be running and linked to your dash app.
+To do this, scale up your app's workers processes (Using the names your have in your `Procfile`):

 ```
-ssh dokku@YOUR_DASH_SERVER ps:scale APP-NAME worker=1
+ssh dokku@YOUR_DASH_SERVER ps:scale APP-NAME worker-default=1 worker-beat=1
 ```

 Just like in the local setup, you need a Redis instance to be running and to be linked to your Dash App: